rabbitholegg/quest-protocol/docs/quest-create.md

 # Quest Creation

 Quests are created through the `QuestFactory` contract.
-This is performed by a whitelisted account, historically the Internal Rabbithole team.
+This is performed by a whitelisted account, historically the Internal RabbitHole team.

 The sequence of events is: